shamiik/spreadsheetSMS/README.md

 # spreadsheetSMS
-SMS send from Android (data from Google Spreadsheet)
+SMS send from Phone to Phone (data from Google Spreadsheet)